JellyTitan/Sofle-Pico/README.md

 ![diode orientation](images/build_guide_v3/sofle_pico_diode_orientation.png)

-Diodes, surface mount or through-hole, can be installed on either the front or the back, but the back is preferred for a cleaner look.
-If you are hand soldering, through diodes are recommended because they are easier.
+Diodes, surface mount or through-hole, can be installed on either the front or the back.
+The back is preferred for a cleaner look.
+If you are hand soldering, through hole diodes are recommended because they are easier.
+If you damage a pad on one side, feel free to move that diode to the other side.

-Diodes must be oriented with the white band in the direction of the "arrow" symbol on the PCB.
+Diodes _must_ be oriented with the white band in the direction of the "arrow" symbol on the PCB.

 For surface mount diodes, a common method is to tin one pad, place the diode on, apply the soldering iron to the diode leg until it melts the solder underneath and sinks flush with the PCB.
 Then come back and solder the other leg.
 Alternately, you can use a rework station heat gun and solder paste.
-I prefer this method for smds, i think it's easier to get components to sit flush.
+(I prefer this method for smds).
 .

-There is 1 diode per keyswitch, 1 diode on the rotary encoder, and one for the Pico on the far right.
+There is 1 diode per key, 1 diode on the rotary encoder, and one for the Pico on the far right.
 ![diode orientation](images/build_guide_v3/sofle_pico_diode_highlights.png)

 ### Switch Sockets